abpframework/abp-samples/CosmosDBSample/README.md

 ### 4- Run the Project

 Run the `Acme.BookStore.Web` project and see the result.
 All existing modules are working smooth with Cosmos DB.

+## Source-Code

+You can find source-code of this example from [abp-samples/CosmosDBSample](https://github.com/abpframework/abp-samples/blob/master/CosmosDBSample/README.md).